Erykj1072/express-mongo-auth-api/README.md

 I personally tend to reuse this code alot when I'm starting new projects... so here it is take it... at your own risk of course.

 ## Includes

-* Passport Authentication: Google, Facebook.
-* Local Authentication: Login, Register, Email Password Reset.
+* Authentication: Login, Register, Email Password Reset.
 * JWT Access and Refresh Tokens.
 * Private route middleware.